by Bradley Knockel

 We should be smart with the food we buy and throw away.
 Why not plant a fruit tree in your yard?
 And, before we throw "expired" food away, let's spend a minute on Google to see if it is safe to eat (it probably is).
 As for the local-food movement, farmers' markets can be nice if you want to socialize with your community, help the local economy, and eat fresh food, and it might even help the larger world if the local small farmers practice regenerative farming techniques.

-At the end of the day, we can help the world by being people: (1) pursuing education—formal or otherwise—that interests us with whatever resources we have, (2) working to make a democracy that is strong by becoming well-informed independents who vote based on logic rather than labels such as conservative or Democrat, and (3) help our community by doing whatever we enjoy with whatever resources we have.
+At the end of the day, we can help the world by being people: (1) pursuing education—formal or otherwise—that interests us with whatever resources we have (especially in STEM fields), (2) working to make a democracy that is strong by becoming well-informed independents who vote based on logic rather than labels such as conservative or Democrat, and (3) help our community by doing whatever we enjoy with whatever resources we have.
 A well-educated, happy population with a well-functioning government will carry the human race a long way.